 If I took one lesson from the past year, it’s that there is incredible power in radical vulnerability.
-While I’d hoped that 2017 would be kinder to us all, I spent most of the year feeling totally paralyzed by the injustices of the world around me.
-Outwardly I kept it together pretty well: I successfully juggled a full-time job and an emotionally demanding consulting gig, navigated a marriage transformed by the endless reverberations of grief, and successfully kept 3 needy creatures alive.
-Inwardly, I was struggling.
+While I’d hoped that 2017 would be kinder to us all, I spent most of the year feeling paralyzed.

 In August, things finally began to shift when I started to see a therapist for the first time in my adult life.
-I’d known for months that I needed to get some help, but the prospect of finding someone to open up to felt completely overwhelming.
+I’d known for months that I needed to get some help, but finding someone to open up to was overwhelming.
 It didn’t help when I reached out to half a dozen practitioners who never returned my calls.

 Finally, on the personal recommendation of a friend, I started seeing Lynn.
-To be honest, I wasn’t sure if I liked her at first: She pushed me in ways that felt uncomfortable and never seemed to want to take our conversations in the direction I thought they should go.
+I wasn’t sure if I liked her at first.
+She pushed me in ways that felt uncomfortable .
+Our conversations never went in the direction I thought they should go.
 I kept seeing her anyway.
 This has turned out to be one of the best decisions I’ve ever made.

-In September I posted a photo on Instagram that I almost deleted a hundred times because it felt too radically vulnerable, too exposing, too real.
-But the support that came through was transformative and it led to one of the best things to come from the year: A magical new friendship with an incredible soul.
+In September I posted a photo on Instagram that I almost deleted a hundred times.
+It felt too radically vulnerable, too exposing, too real.
+But the support that came through was transformative.
+And it led to one of the best things to come from the year: A magical new friendship with an incredible soul.

 On Leah’s advice, I visited a hypnotherapist for the first time in October.
-It was one of the most intensely transformative experiences I’ve ever been part of.
+It was one of the most life-changing experiences I’ve ever been part of.
 I kept trying to write a blog post about it, but I couldn’t seem to capture the magic that happened that day.
-It felt like a disservice to write down the mechanics of how the session worked when the healing came from the energy in the room, the guidance of Carly’s voice, and the letting go of patterns and energies that I’ve carried with me since childhood.
+Words can’t seem to capture the healing came from the energy in the room.
+The guidance of Carly’s voice allowed me to let go of energies that I’ve carried with me since childhood.
 In those 3 hours, I was truly able to work through some bullshit that had been plaguing me for decades.

-In the same month we welcomed a friend into our home who’s struggling with a chronic, invisible illness.
-She needed to move out of a toxic living situation and our upstairs apartment was empty so we offered it to her without a second thought.
-It just felt right to provide a safe space where she could take time to heal without the pressure of making rent.
-It’s such a small act, but it’s also made me realize that activism doesn’t always mean planning protests or organizing sit-ins: Sometimes it just means sharing what you have with someone who needs it.
+At the same time, we welcomed a friend into our home who’s living with a chronic, invisible illness.
+She needed to move out of a toxic living situation and our upstairs apartment was empty.
+We offered it to her without a second thought.
+It felt right to provide a safe space where she could take time to heal without the pressure of making rent.
+It’s such a small act, but it’s also made me realize that activism doesn’t mean one single thing.
+It doesn’t have to mean planning protests or organizing sit-ins.
+Sometimes it means sharing what you have with someone who needs it.

-Funny, that’s basically my politics in a nutshell. #sharemore
+Funny, that’s also my politics in a nutshell. #sharemore

-In November, I completely gave up smoking weed.
-It feels really uncomfortable to admit this, but I’d been smoking a lot since Bruce died.
+In November, I gave up smoking weed.
+It feels uncomfortable to admit this, but I’d been smoking a lot since Bruce died.
 Like, every day as soon as I would get home from work.
-It felt like the only way I could cope with my mega emotions, the only thing that helped me unwind after a stressful day, and I thought it helped keep my anxiety and depression at bay.
-But I started to notice that it gave me a lot of reasons to dislike myself: I would get snacky and then eat too much, I wouldn’t go out when I was stoned because it made me slow and stupid and paranoid, and it sapped me of the focus I needed to do anything other than binge Netflix.
+It felt like the only way I could cope with my mega emotions.
+The only thing that helped me unwind after a stressful day.
+I thought it helped keep my anxiety and depression at bay.
+But I started to notice that it gave me a lot of reasons to dislike myself too.

-I’d already realized that I was spending a lot of time beating myself up over my unhealthy eating habits, unsocial lifestyle, and lack of productivity*.
-But it took me months before I was able to fully accept that my habit of smoking as soon as I got home from work was the root of all of these problems and that if I actually wanted to change, I had to give it up for good.
+I’d already realized that I was spending a lot of time beating myself up.
+Over my unhealthy eating habits, unsocial lifestyle, and lack of productivity*.
+It took me months before I could accept that my habit of smoking when I got home from work was the root of these problems.
+And longer still to realize that if I actually wanted to change, I had to take a break.

 It was surprisingly hard to admit that weed is bad for me.